Hello, Thanks for joining us here at Plant Vitamins

 - Buy from a trusted greenhouse or plant store.
-Most stores that are confident in the health of their plants will provide a limited time warranty.
+Most stores that are confident in the health of their plants will provide a limited-time warranty.

-- Find the plant that speaks to you, Snake Plants come in many different forms so choose the one that catches your eye.
+- Find the plant that speaks to you, snake plants come in many different forms so choose the one that catches your eye.

-Re Potting your Snake Plant
+Re-Potting your Snake Plant

-- Pick a pot slightly larger than the grow pot that it came in, this allows you to ad fresh soil and gives your plants room to grow.
+- Pick a pot slightly larger than the grow pot that it came in, this allows you to add fresh soil and gives your plants room to grow.
 A pot with drainage is a good idea as this will allow you to make sure you are soaking the soil right through as well as not retaining any extra water at the bottom of your pot.

-- Lightly pull apart the root ball before placing in the new pot.
+- Lightly pull apart the root ball before placing it in the new pot.
 This allows the roots to grow into the new soil and establish a healthy root system.

-- Place the plant low enough that you completely cover the rhizomes then fill in the rest of the pot with soil, do not pack soil down this will affect drainage.
+- Place the plant low enough that you completely cover the rhizomes then fill in the rest of the pot with soil, do not pack the soil down this will affect drainage.

-- Water with 1 litre of water with 3ml of Plant Vitamins, the nutrients in the fertilizer will condition the soil and reduce the stress on the plant from re potting
+- Water with 1 litre of water with 3ml of Plant Vitamins, the nutrients in the fertilizer will condition the soil and reduce the stress on the plant from repotting

 Watering, Light Conditions and Regular Care

-- Although Snake Plants can live in low light conditions they thrive and grow much faster when placed in bright sunlight.
+- Although snake plants can live in low light conditions they thrive and grow much faster when placed in bright sunlight.

 - Water when the soil is no longer moist.
-Use your finger and insert it into the soil, if the soil feels dry then its time to water again.
+Use your finger and insert it into the soil, if the soil feels dry then it's time to water again.

 - When regularly watering add 1ml of Plant Vitamins to every 1 litre of water.
 Soak the soil right through, this is where a pot with drainage is very handy as you can see when the water starts to run out the bottom and you know that the soil is fully saturated.

-- Depending on how much light your Snake Plant gets will greatly affect the frequency in which you need to water it so make sure to always check your soil regularly to avoid over or under watering.
+- Depending on how much light your snake plant gets will greatly affect the frequency in which you need to water it so make sure to always check your soil regularly to avoid over or under-watering.

-- Snake Plants are very hardy so do not be afraid to add one into your house, they are also animal friendly and can live for many years making this the perfect plant for the new plant owner or a seasoned veteran.
+- Snake plants are very hardy so do not be afraid to add one into your house, they are also animal friendly and can live for many years making this the perfect plant for the new plant owner or a seasoned veteran.

-If you take the information above and apply it to your current Snake Plant or your future Snake Plant we guarantee your plant will be happier and so will you!
-So what are you waiting for go out there and get your 1st, 2nd, or 20th Snake Plant.
+If you take the information above and apply it to your current snake plant or your future snake plant we guarantee your plant will be happier and so will you!
+So what are you waiting for go out there and get your 1st, 2nd, or 20th snake plant.